 The TPCR programme is not a formal audit so this allows for voluntary disclosures to be made at any time during the process.
+TCPRs are Level 1 intervention (out of three levels) for the purposes of the Code of Practice for Revenue Compliance Intervention.
 The outcome of a TPCR will be a letter from Irish Revenue indicating either: